xtexx/central/docs/admin/signing.md

 `commit.gpgsign` option - if this is set, then it will use the results of the `user.signingkey`, `user.name` and `user.email`.

+By default, Forgejo will look for the signing key in `[git].HOME_PATH/.gnupg`.

+However, this path differs from where GnuPG stores keys by default (`$HOME/.gnupg`).

+There are 2 possible solutions here:

+1. Move the `.gnupg` folder after importing/generating keys;
+2. Set the `GNUPGHOME` environment variable to help Forgejo find the correct keychain.

 ### `INITIAL_COMMIT`

 This option determines whether Forgejo should sign the initial commit